 - Shepperton to Teddington: varied and full of historical significance, this section includes Hampton Court Palace, endless reservoirs, an old racecourse and the important town of Kingston.

 - London and the approach towards it: the London chunk of the walk takes in a huge amount of the city’s best sites.
-Richmond Deer Park, Kew’s Botanic Gardens, Tower Bridge, the Tower of London, the Houses of Parliament and much, much more.
-On this section, you can walk on either the south bank or the north bank of the river – the two routes vary slightly in length, and of course vary in views and vistas.
+Richmond Deer Park, Kew’s Botanic Gardens, Tower Bridge, the Tower of London, the Houses of Parliament, and much, much more.
+In this section, you can walk on either the south bank or the north bank of the river – the two routes vary slightly in length, and of course, vary in views and vistas.

 How Long Will The Walk Take?
 Am I Fit Enough?
 How Difficult is the Thames Path?